ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

 For each repository in the target organization, the script:

 1. Skips archived repositories
+2. Optionally checks for recent Veracode scans and skips repos scanned within N days (`--stale-days`)
-2. Temporarily enables Issues if disabled (restores original state after)
+3. Temporarily enables Issues if disabled (restores original state after)
-3. Checks for an existing open trigger issue to avoid duplicates
+4. Checks for an existing open trigger issue to avoid duplicates
-4. Creates the trigger issue
+5. Creates the trigger issue
-5. Writes a per-repo result row to the CSV audit trail
+6. Writes a per-repo result row to the CSV audit trail
-6. Proactively checks GitHub API rate limits and sleeps until reset if limits are low
+7. Proactively checks GitHub API rate limits and sleeps until reset if limits are low

 > **Scans are not triggered directly.** The issue acts as a signal to the Veracode Workflow App, which initiates scans based on the `veracode.yml` configuration in each repository.
 If `issues.trigger` is not set to `true` in `veracode.yml`, no scan will start.